aridjayarecipes/cutesrecipes.web.app/content/post/2401-easiest-way-to-prepare-perfect-banana-nuts-muffins-with-greek-yogurt-icing.md

 - "In a medium bowl, mash the banana with a fork until mostly mashed but still a bit chunky.
 Whisk in the sugar, egg, butter, and vanilla."
 - "Add the wet ingredients and walnuts to the dry ingredients all at once and fold together only until combined - be careful not to over mix."
 - "Bake for 20 minutes, or until the edges are golden brown and a toothpick inserted into one of their centre comes out clean."
 - "In a small bowl, whisk yogurt, sugar, and vanilla together until smooth.
 Put in the fridge to chill for at least 30 minutes.
-When your muffins are completely cool and you&#39;re ready to serve them, you can spread a bit of the icing on each one.
+When your muffins are completely cool and you're ready to serve them, you can spread a bit of the icing on each one.
 Sprinkle some chopped walnuts on top, or just leave them plain.
 Enjoy!"
 categories:
 - Recipe
 tags: